Vivian is a history buff who enjoys researching and writing on unique topics in history.

 For his cooperation, he was allowed to plead to a lesser charge of first degree manslaughter instead of murder, where he received a 16-year prison sentence.
 The former agent was, however, let out after serving only 10 years for being a model inmate.

 Leandro Aragoncillo was not an FBI agent, but an FBI intelligence analyst and deserves special mention for being the only known espionage case involving the White House.

-Aragoncillo came into suspicion when he intervened into the deportation case of his accomplice, Aquino.
-Suspicious US immigration officials then alerted the FBI, who began auditing Aragoncillo’s computer activities and found that he had been downloading and printing classified documents that were Philippines-related.
+Aragoncillo came into suspicion when he intervened in the deportation case of his accomplice, Aquino.
+Suspicious U.S. immigration officials then alerted the FBI, who began auditing Aragoncillo’s computer activities and found that he had been downloading and printing classified documents that were Philippines-related.
 Shortly after, he was arrested and sentenced to 10 years on July 16, 2007.